 Note, however, that this credit does not apply toward your degree, will not appear on your transcript, and will not displace units on your study list for minimum progress purposes.

 Study groups meet in Westwood once a week for two hours over a 14-week session.
-The Spring/Summer 2013 14-week session will begin Monday, Apr.
-29, 2013, and conclude Friday, Aug.
-2, 2013 (the second 7-week session will begin Monday, June 17, 2013).
+The Winter 2014 14-week session will begin Monday, Jan.
+6, 2014, and conclude Friday, Apr.
+11, 2014 (the second 7-week session will begin Tuesday, Feb.
+24, 2014).
 Because the Plato term does not coincide exactly with the UCLA term, some flexibility of starting/ending dates is possible.

-For more information, the application, or questions about the Plato Society discussions, please contact Ms. Jennifer Sandel in Honors Programs at (310) 825-1434 or by email until the end of March, or Honors' Plato Society coordinator, Ms. Tracey Martin, by phone at (310) 825-1498 or by email effective April 1st.
-While you are encouraged to visit the Plato Society website, please refer all queries about enrollment to either Ms. Sandel or Ms. Martin.
+For more information, the application, or questions about the Plato Society discussions, please call Ms. Tracey Martin in Honors Programs at (310) 825-1498.
+While you are encouraged to visit the Plato Society website, please refer all queries about enrollment to Ms. Martin.

 Plato Study/Discussion Groups normally meet at 1083 Gayley Ave, 2nd floor in Westwood from 10:00-12:00pm and from 1:00-3:00pm.